There were lots of men named Solomon Allred and it can be very confusing sorting them all out. To simplify things, I am numbering some of them.

 See Research Reports posted at: 2017 Reunion Presentation and 2014 Reunion Presentation

 for more information about Solomon #1.
-I am not fully convinced Solomon #1 lived long enough to migrate to North Carolina although there are some interesting circumstantial evidence that has me wondering.
-He disappears after the 1730 Chester County, PA Tax List and may have died.
-I want to stress: no documentation has been found to prove when or where he died.
+Solomon #1 lived long enough to migrate to North Carolina after the 1730 Chester County, PA Tax List.
+His death date is not known and his grave has not been found.
+I want to stress: no documentation has been found to prove when or where he died however he disappears after the 1755 Orange County, NC Tax List was taken.
+My thought is he died shortly after that date.
 This is just a theory and I am very open to feedback and new information/documentation.
 If you have information/documentation to dispute and/or prove this, please contact me!!

 The land the Allreds lived on in the mid 1700's is now part of Randolph County, NC.
 To understand how the counties formed and changed, visit